Day of Week Pricing During the Pandemic

 It comes down to YOUR competition.

 Just because Wednesdays and Saturdays are most likely, it does not mean that is the case for your particular store.
 What is important are your competitors’ pricing actions.
-You may be in a situation where your competitors hardly ever change their prices, in which case you may have an opportunity to create a competitive advantage through strategic pricing adjustments.
+You may be in a situation where your competitors hardly ever change their prices.
+In this case, you may have an opportunity to create a competitive advantage through strategic pricing adjustments.

 On the other hand, you may be faced with competitors like that of operator “A” above.
-Here, it is imperative that you stay in touch with what they are doing or you may lose your competitive edge.
+Here, it is imperative that you stay in touch with what they are doing.
+Otherwise, you may lose your competitive edge.

 Some days, your competitors may be undercutting you on price, potentially lowering your occupancy rate.
 Other days, you may be leaving money on the table by charging too low of a rate.
-If such miscalculations are happening on a daily basis, the cumulative effects can be quite significant, even though the effects may not appear to be too great in the short-term.
+If such miscalculations are happening on a daily basis, the cumulative effects can be quite significant.
+Realize that these effects may not appear to be too great in the short-term.

 Your revenues and occupancy rates may be severely impacted without you realizing the extent or severity until it is “too late”.
 This is a time where data-driven systems, that not only advise you on pricing, but also provide you with insight into what your competitors are doing, can be immensely useful.